Hidden Iran

 This morning enjoy a leisurely breakfast and some time to further explore the charming delights of Masuleh.
 Late morning you will make your way towards the Caspian Sea town of Talesh.
 (B,L,D)

-Overnight Negin Hotel or similar
+Overnight – Negin Hotel or similar

 Day 6 - Talesh - Sobatan

 This morning after breakfast you will set out on foot to the beautiful village of Sobatan.
 This alpine valley town is centred on a local spring and set amidst wonderful scenery of lush, green, mist covered hills dotted with colourful wildflowers.
-It could not be further from most peoples typical image of Iran.
+It could not be further from most people’s typical image of Iran.
+Walking time today will be approx. 4-5hrs total.
+(B,L,D)

-Overnight camping in tent
+Overnight – Camping in tent

 Day 7 - Sobatan – Neor Lake

-Overnight Camping in tent
+Overnight – Camping in tent

 Day 8 - Neor Lake – MeshkinShahr

-Overnight at Aran Hotel or similar
+Overnight – Aran Hotel or similar

 Day 9 - MeshkinShahr - Shabil

-Overnight Camping with the Nomads
+Overnight – Camping with the Nomads

 Day 10 - Shabil

-Overnight Camping in tent
+Overnight – Camping in tent

 Day 11 - Shabil – Kaleybar